-- Click on the date of the check you want to view and a PDF of the check will pop up (you may print your paycheck out if desired)
+- Click on the View Paycheck link next to the date of the check you want to view.
+A PDF of your paycheck information will pop up.
+You may print this page if you desire.

-- We are paid twice a month: on the 15th and the last day of the month
+- You will be paid twice a month which is the 15th and the last day of the month.

 - Due to the PeopleSoft system, there is a two week lag in paychecks (meaning, if you were hired on the first of the month, your first paycheck would be paid to you on the last day of the month)

 Student employees are required to conduct themselves in the following manner

 - PUNCTUALITY: Student employees must be on time and must call their supervisor if unforeseen circumstances arise causing them to be late.